mmaelzer/motion/readme.md

 Motion
 ======

-A node.js motion detection library written in JavaScript that supports node.js streams.
+A node.js motion detection library that supports node.js streams.

-Using `motion` streams requires [ImageMagick](http://www.imagemagick.org) CLI tools to be installed.
+Using motion streams requires [ImageMagick](http://www.imagemagick.org) CLI tools to be installed.
 There's plenty of ways to install ImageMagick, choose what's right for you.

 Install
 ------------